openvinotoolkit/datumaro/site/content/en/docs/formats/yolo.md

 dataset.export('../yolo_dataset', format='yolo', save_images=True)
 ```

-### How to get information about objects on each images?
+### Example 4.
+Get information about objects on each image

 If you only want information about label names for each
 images, then you can get it from code: